Squarepusher: 2000–2013: Go Plastic to Ufabulum

-2013–2024: Music for Robots to Dostrotime
+2013–present: Music for Robots to Kammerkonzert

 On 13 February 2014, an EP entitled Music for Robots was announced, a collaborative project composed by him and performed by the three robots that comprise the Z-Machines.
 Squarepusher first started working with the team of Japanese roboticists behind the Z-Machines in 2013, who had commissioned him to write music for robots that were capable of playing beyond the capabilities of the most advanced musicians.
-Following the success of the first piece of music, entitled "Sad Robot Goes Funny", Squarepusher went on to compose four more pieces for the robots, which comprise the EP Music for Robots, released on April 7 (8 April in North America) 2014.
+Following the success of the first piece of music, entitled "Sad Robot Goes Funny", Squarepusher went on to compose four more pieces for the robots, which comprise the EP Music for Robots, released in April 2014.

-On 20 April 2015, a new LP entitled Damogen Furies was released.
-Reviewers commented that it is "less funky but more clearly structured" than past work.
-All the recordings on 'Damogen Furies' were done in one take and were born out of Squarepusher's development of his own software, which was designed for a spontaneous, streamlined, efficient way of performing live and, in turn, making the record.
-All this makes for Damogen Furies being an ideal work to hear in concert, as genuinely live electronic music, with the capacity for change a primary objective.
-The release of this saw him performing at his largest-ever London show at the Troxy, and headlining The White stage at Fuji Rocks Festival, Japan.
-The EP was made using software that Squarepusher programmed by himself.
+On 20 April 2015, the album Damogen Furies was released.
+All the recordings on Damogen Furies were recorded in one take and were made using software that Squarepusher programmed himself, specially designed for spontaneous and streamlined live performance.
+The release of the album saw him headlining his "biggest ever" show at the Troxy in London, as well as headlining the White Stage at Fuji Rock Festival, Japan, his first appearance at the festival since 2001.

-In 2016, Squarepusher once again took his Shobaleader One band on the road, and is continuing to tour the project.
-He also wrote a suite of short organ pieces which were performed by James McVinnie as part of 2016 national tour "The Secret Life of Organs" celebrating the county's great organs as the first 'synthesisers' invented centuries before their electronic counterparts.
+In 2016 and 2017, Squarepusher once again took his Shobaleader One band on the road.
+In March 2017, the band released their first live album Elektrac, featuring versions of past Squarepusher songs.
+Also in 2016, Jenkinson also wrote a suite of short organ pieces to be performed by James McVinnie for "The Secret Life of Organs", a UK tour celebrating the country's great organs as the first 'synthesisers' invented centuries before their electronic counterparts.
+A recording of this performance would later be released as the collaborative album All Night Chroma in September 2019.

-In 2018, he provided the ambient soundtrack for CBeebies hour long wind-down programme Daydreams, narrated by Olivia Colman.
+In 2018, he provided the ambient soundtrack for the CBeebies hour long wind-down programme Daydreams, narrated by Olivia Colman.
 The same year, Jenkinson broke his wrist in Norway and was forced to temporarily stop playing guitar.
-The incident caused him to re-explore instruments he had previously played in the 1990s which informed his subsequent album, Be Up a Hello.
-Squarepusher was also influenced by the death of Chris Marshall, his childhood friend to whom he dedicated the album.
-Featuring a return to his acidic drum and bass roots the album was released on 31 January 2020.
-"Vortrack", "Vortrack" (Fracture Remix), and "Nervelevers" were released in the weeks leading up to the album's release.
+The incident caused him to re-explore instruments he had previously played in the 1990s, which informed his subsequent album Be Up a Hello.
+Jenkinson was also influenced by the death of childhood friend Chris Marshall, to whom he dedicated the album.
+Be Up a Hello was released on 31 January 2020, preceded by the singles "Vortrack" and "Nervelevers".
+The album marked a return to Squarepusher's drill 'n' bass and acid roots.